 A Fun Visual

-You read that correctly, coloring helps keep me motivated.
-At my initial visit appointment, my surgeon told me I had to lose about 50 pounds before surgery, and my insurance requires a six-month pre-op program.
+At my initial visit appointment, my surgeon told me I had to lose about 50 pounds before surgery, and my insurance required a six-month pre-op program.
 I determined that I had to lose 50 pounds in six months, or about eight to nine pounds per month.
-This program also started right before the holidays, so I knew I had some tough roads ahead of me.
+My program also started right before the holidays, so I knew I had some tough roads ahead of me.
 I knew I wanted to create something to visually track my weight loss to keep me motivated.
+Something had to be different this time, and I was willing to try anything that may work.

 Ready to learn more?
 Great!
 Click next to continue reading!